marq24/ha-tibber-pulse-local/README.md

 ###### Advertisement / Werbung

 If you want to join Tibber (become a customer), you might want to use my personal invitation link.
 When you use this link, Tibber will grant you and me a bonus of 50,-€ for each of us.
 This bonus then can be used in the Tibber store (not for your power bill) - e.g. to buy a Tibber Bridge.
-I am fully aware, that when you are here in this repository the chances are very high, that you are already a Tibber customer and have already a Tibber Pulse.
+I am fully aware that when you are here in this repository, the chances are very high that you are already a Tibber customer and already have a Tibber Pulse.
 If you are already a Tibber customer and have not used an invitation link yet, you can also enter one afterward in the Tibber App (up to 14 days). [[see official Tibber support article](https://support.tibber.com/en/articles/4601431-tibber-referral-bonus#h_ae8df266c0)]

 Please consider [using my personal Tibber invitation link to join Tibber today](https://invite.tibber.com/6o0kqvzf) or Enter the following code: 6o0kqvzf (six, oscar, zero, kilo, quebec, victor, zulu, foxtrot) afterward in the Tibber App - TIA!